Don Pitts

 Kat is an experienced and accomplished creative leader who brings an innovation and design perspective to organizations pushing boundaries to improve people's lives.
 Kat works to understand complex concepts and disparate evidence and then translates those data into insights that reframe opportunities, visualizations that drive better decisions, and stories that open understanding and engagement.

 Previously Kat served as Deputy Director at the Bill & Melinda Gates Foundation leading an Insights Team that delved into complex systems, human behavior, geospatial data, modeling, analytics, and storytelling to generate data-driven insights to improve delivery strategies.
-The team’s work often involved reframing seemingly intractable problems to gain a new understanding that clarifies a way forward.
 Before joining the foundation in 2020, Kat served as the director of strategy and missions for the Design Institute for Health, a radical collaboration between the Dell Medical School and the College of Fine Arts at the University of Texas at Austin aimed at using design-led approaches to improve the way people get and stay healthy.
 Earlier, she founded and led Milkshake, a strategy and brand consultancy that created and shaped brands that build community.
 Trained as a medical illustrator, Kat works to understand complex concepts and then translate them into a story that many can comprehend.

 Kat graduated from the University of Michigan with a BFA in fine arts and a BGS in zoology and earned an M.A. from the Johns Hopkins University School of Medicine in biological and medical illustration.